-Any student, other than a student with a disability whose actions are related to the disability (see Section X), who is found to have committed a violent act, other than bringing or possessing a weapon onto school property, shall be subject to suspension from school for at least one day.
+Any student, other than a student with a disability, (see Section X), who is found to have committed a violent act, other than bringing or possessing a weapon onto school property, shall be subject to suspension from school for at least one day.
+Students with disabilities shall be disciplined in accordance with federal and state law and regulations.